 It’s better for wheels to be made from a soft polyurethane rubber or a pneumatic tire, rather than the harder metal core or a plastic wheel.
 They will help absorb some of the small stones and bumps in the pavement.
 Alongside this, having good quality bearings will mean that the wheels don’t need to be pushed as much to reach the higher speeds.
 Look for foam or rubber grips, as they can absorb some of the shocks that feed into the rider’s wrists.
 A folding mechanism will mean that you can store the scooter easily in the car or somewhere safely in public transport.
 Make sure you check the weight limit for the scooter and that it is right for you.

 Some brands will carry spare parts for their scooters.
 So research to see if your part is readily available.
 This means if something goes wrong with the skirt, can replace the parts rather than the whole thing.
 Like bicycle scooters require maintenance and care.
 So ensure that the scooter you buy has quality parts and is supported by a suitable warranty period.

 Your choice of kick scooters is heavily dependent on the purpose of the purchase.
 Kids just starting out in the world of two-wheel transportation devices may get the most out of lightweight material and small wheels.
-Adults and teens who know how to ride a bike may find larger wheels with strong bearings more beneficial in getting them from Point A to Point B. Whichever kick scooter you choose, you want to ensure that it is built to last.
+Adults and teens who know how to ride a bike may find larger wheels with strong bearings more beneficial in getting them from Point A to Point B. Whichever best kick scooter for commuting you choose, you want to ensure that it is built to last.
 No one wants to invest in a new transportation device every few weeks.